The Foucault pendulum: a simple explanation, some history

-slowed down correspondingly and so the distant objects have almost no rotation.
-For more about inertial frames, see our Relativity

-What of Ptolemy's objection?
+slowed down correspondingly and so the distant objects have almost no rotation, no matter what their initial condition.
+For more about inertial frames, see our Relativity What of Ptolemy's objection?

 So, if we are whizzing around the earth's axis, and around the sun. why don't we feel it?
 The answer is that we do not feel uniform motion: we feel forces, and they are more closely associated with acceleration than with motion.
 (See An introduction to Galilean and Newtonian mechanics.)
-If the sea is smooth and the ship's motion also smooth, you may not even notice that it is moving, though you will notice the waves if present.
+If the sea is smooth and the ship's motion also smooth, you may not even notice that your ship is moving, though you will notice the waves if present.
 The waves accelerate the ship up and down, so it exerts variable forces on your feet.
 They accelerate you, and you feel the variable forces doing that.
 The acceleration due to the Earth's rotation, at Sydney's latitude, is 28 mm.s−2.
 This requires a force that is 0.3% of your weight, and it doesn't vary quickly.
 From this calculation, you wouldn't expect to feel the Earth rotating.
 Due to its orbit around the sun, the acceleration is 7 mm.s−2.
 The speeds may be high, but the accelerations are trivial.
 In motion, you don't feel speed, you feel the forces associated with acceleration.
 (See Physclips' section on circular motion for the details of these calculations.)

 rotation of the earth affect the way in which water runs down the plug